relaycorp/veraid-authority/docs/api-server.md

   - Input:
     - The OID for the service where the respective bundles will be valid (e.g., `1.2.3.4.5`).
   - Output: A single-use UUID4.
+- `POST /orgs/{orgName}/members/{memberId}/delegated-signatures/jwks`: Create JWKS-verified delegated signature.
+  - Auth: Org member.
+  - Input:
+    - `jwksUrl`: URL to the JWKS endpoint.
+    - `jwtSubjectField`: The field in the JWT that contains the subject.
+    - `jwtSubjectValue`: The value of the subject field.
+    - `veraidServiceOid`: The OID for the service where the signature will be valid.
+    - `veraidSignatureTtlSeconds`: Time-to-live for the signature in seconds (default: 3600).
+    - `veraidSignaturePlaintext`: The plaintext to be signed.
+  - Output: URL to the new delegated signature.
+- `GET /orgs/{orgName}/members/{memberId}/delegated-signatures/jwks/{delegatedSignatureId}`: Get JWKS-verified delegated signature.
+  - Auth: Org member.
+  - Output: The delegated signature details.
+- `DELETE /orgs/{orgName}/members/{memberId}/delegated-signatures/jwks/{delegatedSignatureId}`: Delete JWKS-verified delegated signature.
+  - Auth: Org member.
+  - Output: Nothing (204 No Content).
 - `POST /awala`: [Awala endpoint middleware](https://github.com/relaycorp/relayverse/issues/28) backend.
   - Auth: Awala Endpoint Middleware.
   - HTTP response: `202 Accepted` (no content) if the input was valid and the request was successfully processed, or `400 Bad Request` if the input was invalid.